Ask a doctor about a prescription for ACETENSIL PLUS 20 mg/12.5 mg TABLETS

 Interference with diagnostic tests

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow the instructions for administration of this medicine exactly as indicated by your doctor or pharmacist.
+If you are unsure, consult your doctor or pharmacist again.

-Remember to take your medication.
+Remember to take your medicine.

 The initial dose may cause a greater drop in blood pressure than will occur after continued treatment.
-You may notice dizziness or fainting and lying down may help.
+You may notice dizziness or fainting, and lying down may help.
 If you are concerned, consult your doctor.

-Use in patients with altered kidney function:
+Use in patients with impaired kidney function:

-This medication is administered orally.
+This medicine is administered orally.

 Take the tablets with the help of a glass of water.